Hints allow you to specify the execution plan that the optimizer should generate.

 /*+ UNION_MERGE(table_name index_name_list) */

-table_name: Specifies the name of the table.index_name_list: Specifies a list of index names, with multiple index names separated by spaces.
+table_name: the name of the table.index_name_list: the list of index names, with multiple index names separated by spaces.

 Here is an example:

-DISTRIBUTED INDEX MERGE SCAN: indicates that the index merge scan method is used in a distributed environment.is_index_back=true: indicates that a table access by index key operation is enabled.use_index_merge=true: indicates that the index merge method is enabled.filter_before_indexback[false,false]: indicates that the filtering condition is not applied before the table access by index key operation.
+DISTRIBUTED INDEX MERGE SCAN: indicates that the Index Merge scan method is used in a distributed environment.is_index_back=true: indicates that the back-table operation is enabled.use_index_merge=true: indicates that Index Merge is enabled.filter_before_indexback[false,false]: indicates that the filter condition is not applied before the back-table operation.

 Note

-The PUSH_SUBQ hint is used to instruct the optimizer to execute subqueries that have not been rewritten into joins as early as possible.
-Typically, these subqueries, if not rewritten into joins, are executed after all table joins in the execution plan.
-If the subquery has a low computation cost and can filter out a large amount of data, executing it earlier may improve the performance of the plan.
-However, note that if the subquery is rewritten into a join (via /*+ unnest */), this hint becomes invalid.
-Applicable scenarios include:
+The PUSH_SUBQ hint instructs the optimizer to execute subqueries that have not been rewritten into joins as early as possible.
+Typically, these subqueries, if not rewritten into joins, would be executed after all table joins in the execution plan.
+If a subquery has a low computational cost and can filter a large amount of data, executing it early can improve plan performance.
+However, if the subquery is rewritten into a join (/+unnest/), this hint is ineffective.
+The following scenarios are applicable:

-- The results of the subquery need to be utilized early to narrow down the data range.
+- The results of the subquery need to be used early to narrow down the data range.

 /*+ PUSH_SUBQ[(@qb_name)] */

-@qb_name: An optional parameter that specifies the alias of the subquery (for more details, refer to the QB_NAME Parameter section above).
-This is used to explicitly indicate the target of the hint.
-If omitted, the hint applies to the subquery where it is located by default.
+@qb_name: an optional parameter specifying the alias of the subquery (for detailed information, see QB_NAME Parameter above).
+It is used to clarify the target of the hint.
+If omitted, the default is to apply the hint to the subquery where the hint is located.

-In the following query, the PUSH_SUBQ hint is used to instruct the optimizer to execute the subquery early, allowing it to filter data from the tbl1 table in advance:
+Use the PUSH_SUBQ hint in the query to prompt the optimizer to execute the subquery early, thereby filtering data in the tbl1 table in advance.

 SELECT /*+ PUSH_SUBQ(@"SEL$2") */ *